 Especially at high magnification, backlash can be an issue even after careful tuning.
 Not only is it difficult to determine the proper value to remove exactly all slack from the screw — not too much, not too little — but also there is likely to be lateral movement due to slight twisting of the rail carriage when it changes direction.
 A simple solution to these issues is to use the coarse dial to manually move the rail some distance “before” the nominal Start position, both before setting Start and End, and when actually shooting the stack.
 That way all forms of backlash will be taken up before any reference positions are established or moved to, so the amount of backlash really won’t matter at all.

-The directory to be watched is specified at Options > Preferences > Preprocessing > “Watch directory”.
-The directory must exist at the time Stack New Images is invoked.
+The folder to be watched is specified at Options > Preferences > Preprocessing > “Watch folder”.
+The folder must exist at the time Stack New Images is invoked.

 The following step-by-step “recipes” for operation are provided to give some ideas for how to use the StackShot interface in practice.
 The precise steps will vary with other cameras and support software.
 Quite likely you can figure out better recipes even for the configurations that we show here!